jabezmcc/ZoomClicker/README.md

 <ol>
 <li>Start your Zoom meeting normally.
 Maximize the window, but don't go into full screen mode.
 Start the ZoomClicker application.
 </li>
-<li>Enter the number of screens expected in the Zoom meeting (2 if there will be greater than 25 and less than 50, 3 if there will be greater than 50 and less than 75, etc.).
+<li>Enter the number of screens expected in the Zoom meeting (2 if there will be between 25 and 50 people, 3 if there will be between 50 and 75 people, etc.).
 Enter at least two screens.
 </li>
 <li>Enter the desired time interval between screen switches, selecting minutes or seconds, as appropriate.
 Too short an interval may become distracting; too long an interval may not give you a chance to see everyone enough.
 Try five minutes start and then adjust to your liking.
 Don’t enter less than 3 seconds, or you will lose mouse control.
 If this happens, you can wait for 100 clicks, after which the program will exit.
 </li>